6 Ways Traveling Alone Makes You Stronger

 Here are six benefits you can get from traveling alone:

 You’ll get organized.
-Nobody else will be there to fold your laundry for you.
-You either do it yourself and take pride in the process or you stuff it in your backpack and content yourself with wearing wrinkled clothes.
+Nobody else will be there to fold your laundry.
+You either do it yourself or you stuff it in your backpack and content yourself with wearing wrinkled clothes.